Tutoriels Backend

 Visual Studio Code is the editor used in most Angular conferences.

-It is notably used by John Papa one of the best Angular lecturers and author of the Angular guides
+It is notably used by John Papa one of the best Angular speakers and author of the Angular guides

 https://github.com/johnpapa/angular-styleguide